CSNN Alumni Disciplinary Process

 - Failing to reveal or explain the exact nature of a service provided, following a client’s request to do so;

-- Failing to provide appropriate explanation, instruction or advice when assigning to a client a proposed protocol, including the use of a technique or substance, that is to be self-administered;
+- Failing to provide appropriate explanation, instruction or advice when assigning to a client a proposed protocol

 - Wilfully breaching or failing to carry out an agreement with or commitment to a client;